 Your smile is one of your own most precious commodities.
 It helps you speak and eat, it conveys emotions, and it’s often one of the first things others notice about you.

 Modern dental technology and techniques, employed by a knowledgeable and attentive cosmetic dentist, can help you restore or maintain a healthy, beautiful smile.
-If you’re seeking exceptional dental care in the Tulsa area, please call élan by Dr. Meghan Hodges at (918) 528-3330 to schedule your appointment with Dr. Hodges.
+If you’re seeking exceptional dental care in the Tulsa area, please call élan by Dr. Meghan Hodges at (918) 528-3330 to schedule your appointment.